Respect for America's Fallen Heroes Act: Vote

+Opposition and challenges

 The American Civil Liberties Union (ACLU) opposed the legislation, saying that the Act was unconstitutional and that it would not stand up in court.
 They said of a similar ban in Kentucky, "The ACLU lawsuit recognizes that Kentucky has an interest in showing respect and compassion for the deceased and for their families, but argues that sections of these laws go too far in prohibiting peaceful protests."

 The American Civil Liberties Union prevailed in a 2007 lawsuit challenging a similar state law in Missouri.